marcelkohl/dbex/README.md

 - custom plugins for result area (ex.: exporter)
 - engine plugins automatically install dbex core
 - load lates queries from connection
+- colored tabs/result (defined on connection), se user knows by color which db it is working on
+- edit result directly on table result
+- loading/processing request on tree item that was double clicked
+- status bar with time taken by query, or records updated (engine must send messages to be shown)
+- input for filter treeview by name

 ### Additional modules
 - export result as csv